 6. Medical Malpractice Lawsuits

 If you or someone you know was injured or became sick because of a medical physician’s negligence, you could have a viable medical malpractice lawsuit.
 In medical malpractice cases, a lawyer’s job is to determine whether there was a breach in the standard of care you received, whether that breach increased the risk of injury, sickness or death, and to provide proof of negligence.
 Because these types of cases can be very complex, it is essential to have an experienced medical malpractice lawyer working on your behalf.

 7. Dog Bite Lawsuits

 It’s estimated that nearly 5 million dog bite incidents occur every year in the U.S., and that about 800,000 of those incidents require medical care.
 Half of dog bite incidents involve children under the age of 12.
 While laws regarding dog bites vary from state to state, in most cases the owner of the dog is legally liable for any injuries or deaths caused by the dog.
 Oftentimes, dog bite victims are hesitant to seek legal representation because the dog was a pet of a friend, family member or neighbor.
 However, an experienced dog bite lawyer can help mitigate the tension and proceed with a lawsuit in a way that satisfies all parties involved.

-Remember, if you think you have a lawsuit, 1-800-THE-LAW2 is always here to help you find the legal representation you need.
-With just one call, you can find out if you have a case right over the phone.
+Remember, if you think you have a lawsuit, we’re always here to help you find the legal representation you need.
+With just one call, you can find out if you have a case over the phone.